 Guided Tours and Class Visits

 Guided tours are led by either a student ambassador or an admissions representative.
-These tours are available twice daily, Monday through Friday, and each has an optional class visit at the end.
+These tours are available daily, Monday through Friday, and each has an optional class visit at the end.
 If you are interested in the class visit, we ask that you stay until the end to prevent disruption of the class.

 We strive to give every prospective student the personal attention they deserve.
 Therefore, we request at least one week advance notice to guarantee a guided tour.
 Tours are also available on some weekends or evenings when student ambassadors are available.
 These tours require at least two weeks advance notice because of the limited availability of student ambassadors at those times.